jhvreddy/Imp-Concepts/git/gitcheatsheet.md

 ```
 git config user.email sarah@example.com;git config user.name sarah
 ```
 Untracked (working stage) files still under GIT's radar.
-If you run the "git add ." command accidentally git will start to track this file. adding notes.txt file to .gitignore file
+If you run the "git add ." command accidentally git will start to track this file. adding notes.txt file to .gitignore file so that it won't be tracked
 ```
 echo notes.txt >> .gitignore
 ```
 You are asked to commit the README.md file with the commit message Add instructions for verification and the js/theme.js file with the message Increase time from 400 to 500 Note that the README.md file is already staged.
 So you just have to commit it.
 The file js/theme.js is to be committed as part of another commit.

-Sol: Since README.md is already staged, commit it using the command git commit -m "Add instructions for verification".
-Then add and commit the js/theme.js file using git commit -am "Increase time from 400 to 500"
 ```
 git commit -m "Add instructions for verification"
 ```